PranavSriram18/writing/attention/attention0.md

 # 8. The Landscape of Efficient Attention Mechanisms

-So far we've developed a mental framework for understanding what's going on in transformer models, and used this framework to understand one particular family of efficient attention techniques as static sparsification of the underlying information flow graph.
+So far we've developed a mental framework for understanding what's going on in Transformer models, and used this framework to understand one particular family of efficient attention techniques as static sparsification of the underlying information flow graph.
 We'll now zoom out a bit, and briefly sketch the broader landscape of efficient attention techniques, situating each within the framework we've developed.